-Legal secretaries will be responsible for carrying out a variety of legal secretarial duties as well as general administrative tasks.
-Legal secretary jos is mainly responsible for assisting lawyers with their work and ensuring the efficient operation of a legal office.
+Legal secretaries are responsible for carrying out a variety of secretarial duties as well as general administrative tasks.
+A legal PA is mainly responsible for assisting lawyers with their work and ensuring the efficient operation of a legal office.

-As well as word-processing letters and legal documents, legal secretary jobs are likely to be responsible for responding to telephone enquiries, dealing with clients and carrying out other legal secretary jobs.
-Legal secretary jobs may accompany solicitors to courts, business meetings and police cells to take notes.
+As well as word-processing letters and legal documents, legal secretaries are likely to be responsible for responding to telephone enquiries and dealing with clients.
+They may accompany solicitors to courts, business meetings and police cells to take notes.

 - Typing up legal documents

 - Attending court

 - Making appointments with clients